Let’s be clear. You don’t need existing email lists to launch blockbuster email campaigns that generate word of mouth.

 You can use more than one launchpad depending on how much time, people, and money you have.

-Although Harry’s didn’t use other people’s platforms for their email campaign, they could have done that too.
-According to Jeff, they deliberately wanted to keep their marketing as organic as it can get.
+Although Harry’s didn’t use other people’s platforms, they could have.
+According to Jeff, they deliberately kept their marketing as organic as possible.

-1. Get your friends, family, and community spread your word of mouth using email
+• Get friends, family, and your community to spread your word of mouth via email.

-2. Pay bloggers and influencers to share your message and invite signups from their audiences
+• Pay bloggers and influencers to share your message and invite sign-ups.

-3. Get your email subscribers and site visitors to generate word of mouth from people they know
+• Get your subscribers and visitors to generate word of mouth.

 You can mix and match your email campaigns to maximize your word of mouth buzz.